esnmrdi/transitmodel/README.md

-# datascience
+# transitmodel
-Pieces of code I write for learning new data science skills using Python, SQL, etc.
+An ETA (estimated time of arrival) model developed for public transit